SilkRose/Pony/stories/chaotic-crush/04-genuine-gift.md

 Discord speaks up.
 "I made it myself.
 I wanted you to never feel alone even when I'm not around."

-Fluttershy replies, "I hoofmade mine too.
+Fluttershy replies, "I made yours, too.
 I wanted to always be there for you as well.
 I got the idea after seeing Pinkie Pie wearing a scarf that looks exactly like this one."

-"Oh, that scarf!", Discord laughs. " That scarf was the one I snapped into existence.
+"Oh, that one!", Discord laughs.
+"That was the scarf I snapped into existence.
 She wanted to keep it and told me to make one by hand to make it more special."

 "I really like it, thank you!"
 Fluttershy says as a blush starts to form on her face.